You at 34 weeks pregnant

 You’ll also be offered Anti-D if you have a bleed during pregnancy.
 This reduces the risk of health problems.

 After your baby is born, blood is collected from your baby’s umbilical cord and the Rh type is checked.
 You’ll be offered another Anti-D injection if your baby is Rh-positive.

 Ask your doctor or midwife for more information.

-Pre-eclampsia is a serious condition that affects up to 15% of pregnant women.
+Pre-eclampsia is a serious condition that affects some pregnant women.
 It can occur after 20 weeks of pregnancy.

 Symptoms of pre-eclampsia include: